guoyongcs/PNAG/README.md

  - Evaluating pretrained models on ImageNet

-We also provide a script to evaluate the pretrained model on ImageNet and report the accuracy.
+We also provide a script to evaluate the pretrained models on ImageNet and report the accuracy.

 ```
 python -m entry.eval /path/to/imagenet